wp-plugins/wp-super-simple-speed/readme.txt

 Generally, live websites should not have error displays enabled in the first place.
 It's not a safe thing to do.

-= Feature Requests =

-Send us an email here: rcstoltz@gmail.com or [find us here](http://wpemergencyroom/)

-The WP Super Simple Speed plugin is maintained by [WP Emergency Room](http://wpemergencyroom.com/)
+The WP Super Simple Speed plugin is maintained by [OPTIPress - The WP Page Speed and Performance Professionals](http://optipress.org/)

 == Installation ==